t4w4n3/t4w4n3.github.io/heroku-grails.md

 ./grailsw generate-controller ShortUrl
 ```

+The ShortUrlController is recreated with all the actions.

+Don't forget to re-add the scaffold option : `static scaffold = ShortUrl`

-Now we can add behavior to the default save :
+Now we can add behaviors to the default save :
 ```groovy
 def save(ShortUrl shortUrl) {
     if (shortUrl == null) {